Benefits of SaaS

 - The need for a good Internet connection: If the access through a web browser is what makes SaaS so accessible, a poor Internet connection can limit its usage.
 For example, slow internet connection can lead to annoying load times, and no connection at all as makes the app inaccessible.
 This is particularly true with field workers.
 This problem limits the optimal use of SaaS, and ultimately, it may cause economic damage.

-- Inaccessible during downtime periods: Because of its multi-tenant architecture, if the service is down from the provider’s end, every customer—and I mean everyone that uses that SaaS—won’t be able to access the application.
+- Inaccessible during downtime periods: Because of its multi-tenant architecture, if the service is down from the provider’s end, customers won’t be able to access the application.

 - Limited features: Although SaaS usually gives you some customization bandwidth, it’s still limited.
 When you subscribe to a hosted application, you are constrained to the features and functionalities that the solution provides, which may not cover all your business needs and use cases.